Thertzlor/Revenant/wiki/Macros/_Wrap_Key_Macro.md

 k.m3 = { type="wrapkey", "*~", scope="family", direct = true }

 -- This macro bound on a button of the same family as the wrap key m3.
--- After outputting "ctrl + shift + s", ctrl and shift are released agaon. k.m4 = "s"
+-- After outputting "ctrl + shift + s", ctrl and shift are released again. k.m4 = "s"

 -- This is a G-key on the keyboard.